List of prime ministers of Northern Cyprus

 This is a chronological list of every government formed by the prime ministers of Northern Cyprus.

-List of prime ministers of Northern Cyprus (1975–present)
+List of officeholders

 Prime ministers of the Turkish Federated State of Cyprus (1975–1983)

 This list gives all prime ministers after the founding of the Turkish Federated State of Cyprus, which was intended as an autonomous part of Cyprus, but was rejected by the government of the Republic of Cyprus.